DRUG FRENZY

 judge found that "marijuana, in its natural form, is one of the safest

 therapeutically active substances known to man."
-And unlike alcohol use, a
+And unlike alcohol

 frequent factor in crimes like child abuse, marijuana does not predispose